 This may be a very helpful way for elderly people to see Barcelona.
 It allows many of the city's major sights to be viewed from the comfort of a warm and seated bus.
 The staircase to the upper deck is steep and narrow, however the downstairs indoor option is always available.
 This may be a more convenient option than Barcelona's Metro system, where changes between lines often involves long walks and / or stairs.

 The bus provides a ramp at their back door and an area on the ground floor for wheelchair users.
 However, the top deck of the bus would be inaccessible to wheelchair users.
 Similar to a standard bus, it has a narrow, winding staircase to the open deck area.

 On boarding the bus, you are provided with a small set of disposable headphones.
 These are the type that are inserted into the ear.
 Those who prefer a different style of headphone should consider bringing their own - a standard 3.5mm headphone jack is necessary.

 Next to each pair of seats there is a small system into which two sets of headphones can be inserted.
 It is a wall-mounted unit with a small screen indicating the channel number, which can be changed by pressing the buttons with up and down arrows on them - this controls what language you will hear the commentary in.
 It has another set of buttons to adjust the volume.
 A small chart on the seat in front shows what channel number should be used depending on what language you require.
-The commentary is available in 10 different languages - Catalan, Spanish, French, English, Italian, Russian, German, Japanese, Portuguese and Chinese.
-It may be necessary to try a few different systems before finding one that works properly.
+The commentary is available in the following languages languages:

 Those who do not wish to have commentary during their journey can choose not to wear the headphones - there is no commentary on loud speakers.